Noise-stabilized discrete time crystals on digital quantum processors: Results

-In this work, we utilize one Eagle device (\texttt{ibm\_kyiv}) and two Heron devices (\texttt{ibm\_torino} and \texttt{ibm\_marrakesh}) from IBM Quantum.
-By connecting qubits with coordination number two on the native heavy-hex lattice topology of these devices, we realize effective Kagome and Lieb lattice geometries.
-The specific lattice configurations implemented on each quantum processor are summarized in Table~\ref{tab:experiments}.
-Further details regarding device connectivity and calibration conditions are provided in Appendix~\ref{sec:appA}.
+In our experiments, we use one Eagle device (\texttt{ibm\_kyiv}) and two Heron devices (\texttt{ibm\_torino} and \texttt{ibm\_marrakesh}) from IBM.
+By selecting qubits with coordination number two on the heavy-hex lattice as system qubits and adjacent coordination-three qubits as ancillas, we realize large-scale Kagome lattice instances, including an 82-qubit instance (Kagome82) that serves as our primary example.
+Figure~\ref{fig:geometry_Kagome82} illustrates the construction of Kagome82 on \texttt{ibm\_marrakesh}.
+Additional experiments on other 53-qubit Kagome implementations (Kagome53-I and Kagome53-II), as well as on a 40-qubit Lieb lattice (Lieb40), are presented later in this section and summarized in Supplementary Table~S1.
+Further details of the ancilla-assisted embeddings into the heavy-hex architecture are provided in Supplementary Sec.~S1.1.

-Since each system qubit interacts with at most four neighbors on the Kagome and Lieb lattices, the application of all two-qubit gates $\hat{R}_{Z_{i}Z_{j}} (\theta_{J})$ must be partitioned into at least four layers.
-Each layer consists of $\hat{R}_{Z_{i}Z_{j}} (\theta_{J})$ gates applied to the red, blue, green, or yellow bonds shown in Figs.~\ref{fig:geometry_Kagome82}(a) and \ref{fig:Lieb40noCorner}(a).
-On the heavy-hex architecture, each two-qubit interaction $\hat{R}_{Z_{i}Z_{j}} (\theta_{J})$ is mediated via an ancilla qubit with coordination number three.
-By using the system qubits indicated by white circles in Figs.~\ref{fig:geometry_Kagome82}(a) and \ref{fig:Lieb40noCorner}(a) on the \texttt{ibm\_marrakesh} device, we construct Kagome and Lieb lattices with $L=82$ and $L=40$ qubits, respectively.
-The corresponding physical layouts are shown in Figs.~\ref{fig:geometry_Kagome82}(b) and \ref{fig:Lieb40noCorner}(b), and the total number $L_a$ of ancilla quabits required is summarized in Table~\ref{tab:experiments}.
-We refer to these configurations as Kagome82 and Lieb40, respectively, and adopt similar naming conventions for other lattice geometries used in this work.

-While qubits $i$ and $j$ are nearest neighbors on the Kagome or Lieb lattices, they are not directly connected on the heavy-hex architecture.
-To implement the two-qubit gate $\hat{R}_{Z_{i}Z_{j}} (\theta_{J})$ on the heavy-hex lattice, we introduce an ancilla qubit $a$ that is adjacent to both $i$ and $j$, and apply a three-qubit phase gadget~\cite{Cowtan2020} of the form $\exp\left[-{\rm i} \theta_J \hat{Z}_a\hat{Z}_i\hat{Z}_j/2\right]$ to qubits $i$, $a$, and $j$ [see Fig.~\ref{fig:geometry_Kagome82}(c)].
-We assume that the ancilla qubit is initialized in the state $|0_a\rangle$ and remains disentangled from the state $|\psi\rangle$ of the system qubits throughout the evolution.
-Applying the phase gadget results in